Matatika/matatika-docs/content/library.md

 # {{page.title}}

-A software development kit for interacting with Matatika services.
+A python library for interacting with Matatika services.
 {: .fs-5 }

 ---